huggingface/hub-docs/docs/hub/transformers-js.md

 ## Exploring `transformers.js` in the Hub

-You can find `transformers.js` models by filtering at the left of the [models page](https://huggingface.co/models?library=transformers.js).
+You can find `transformers.js` models by filtering by library in the [models page](https://huggingface.co/models?library=transformers.js).